stylekit/stylekit.github.io/_posts/_temp/_2017-01-15-swift-package-manager.md

-Notes on Swift package manager<!--more-->
+Notes on Swift package manager<!--more--> Swift package manager seems like the easier to use than CocoaPod and Carthage.
+Here is the basic workflow:

 ## Export:
 1. Add an empty Package.Swift to your xcode project